m1kethai/StretchGPT-Userstyle/README.md

 4) **Stacked message layout** - mobile only (<500px)
  - Centers all avatars and displays them in a separate row above the text in each message (ignored when avatars are visible)"

-## [v3.0] - Sidebar/Chat History UI enhancements
+### [v3.0] - Sidebar/Chat History UI enhancements

-> A toggleable set of sidebar/chat history menu tweaks now available in the UserStyle's config menu
+> v3.0 introduces a toggleable set of great UI tweaks for the sidebar/chat history menu.

 1) Minor size reduction of fonts, icons and action buttons.
 2) Slightly reduce the height of the selectable list items.
 3) Improve chat title readability by:
   - Eliminating title truncation/ellipses.
   - Enabling text wrapping to make all the generated chat titles fully visible (no longer cut off after just a few words).
   - A couple subtle tweaks to some font weights and background/border colors in order to improve visual distinction between the different chat history "time period" sections ("Today", "Yesterday", "Previous 7 Days", etc.)

-## [v1.0] - StretchGPT v1.0

-**A simple, yet highly effective set of UI enhancements that significantly improve the readability and overall aesthetic of ChatGPT conversations on all screen sizes.**

-### Core Feature:

-Expands the total chat area by disabling the aggressive fixed width on the contents and replacing it with some responsive light padding that scales with your screen size (this padding only becomes noticeable on larger desktop screens)
-  - @ 768px - the fixed max-width for conversation contents is disabled.
-  - @ 1536px (Tailwind CSS's default "2xl" breakpoint) - some modest, responsive horizontal padding is introduced, ensuring optimal and consistent readability on all larger screens.